juntao/arenztopia/content/people/Lorenzo A.md

 weight: 1
 ---

 Lorenzo A. is the creator and first president of Arenztopia.
 He wields lots of authority and established Modern Arenztopia in 2019.
 After taking power in 2020, he transformed Arenztopia into a prosperous nation.
 Many roads and monuments are named after him, as he is the first president.
-He also has a notoriously comprehensive knowledge of Greek Mythology and a degree in classics from the University of Arenztopia.
+He was also the one who made the descion to change from a Monarchy to a Demoracy.
+He has a comprehensive knowledge of Greek Mythology and a degree in classics from the University of Arenztopia.
 He has a strong amount of influence on many things from science and tech to travel and food.